officialnitish5657/render/replit.md

-✓ Added structured data (JSON-LD) for improved search engine understanding ✓ Created sitemap.xml and robots.txt for better search engine crawling ✓ Enhanced dark mode support throughout the navigation component
+✓ Added structured data (JSON-LD) for improved search engine understanding ✓ Created sitemap.xml and robots.txt for better search engine crawling ✓ Enhanced dark mode support throughout the navigation component ✓ **NEW**: Created dynamic blog system with blog cards and detailed views ✓ **NEW**: Added blog data structure with 4 comprehensive blog posts ✓ **NEW**: Implemented dynamic routing (/blog/:id) for individual blog posts ✓ **NEW**: Blog listing page shows all available blogs as interactive cards ✓ **NEW**: Blog detail pages with full content, author bios, tags, and related articles ✓ **NEW**: Updated sitemap with individual blog post URLs for better SEO

 ## User Preferences